Evidence Level

 2/5 Evidence Score

-Cardiomega™ is a Natreon-branded cardiovascular formulation built around Capros® standardized amla (Phyllanthus emblica) extract — a galloyl-tannin-rich concentrate with emblicanin A and B — combined with supporting botanicals for healthy lipid metabolism and oxidative balance.
-The direct branded clinical literature for the finished Cardiomega™ blend is limited; most of the supporting evidence comes from human RCTs on its anchor ingredient, Capros®/Amlamax-class amla extract, which has been shown to improve endothelial function, reduce LDL oxidation, lower hsCRP, and support a healthier lipid profile in overweight adults and people with type 2 diabetes or metabolic syndrome.
+Cardiomega™ is a Natreon-branded cardiovascular formulation built around Capros® standardized amla (Phyllanthus emblica) extract — a galloyl-tannin-rich concentrate with emblicanin A and B — the clinically studied anchor of the blend for healthy lipid metabolism and oxidative balance.
+The direct branded clinical literature for the finished Cardiomega™ blend is limited; most of the supporting evidence comes from human trials on its anchor ingredient, Capros®/Amlamax-class amla extract, which has been shown to improve endothelial function, lower markers of lipid peroxidation (malondialdehyde), lower hsCRP, and support a healthier lipid profile in overweight adults and people with type 2 diabetes.

-Active Compound Capros® standardized Phyllanthus emblica (amla) extract — galloyl tannins, emblicanin A and B, gallic acid — plus supporting cardiovascular botanicals in the Cardiomega™ blend
+Active Compound Capros® standardized Phyllanthus emblica (amla) extract — galloyl tannins, emblicanin A and B, gallic acid — the clinically studied anchor of the Cardiomega™ blend.

 Benefits